BybinR/Diagramm/README.md

 # Diagrams and documentation The Bybin.docx file contains the project itself.
-The diagrames folder contains the sources from which the illustrations were taken.
+The diagrammes folder contains the sources from which the illustrations were taken.